 Maestro Shimada has collaborated with distinguished artists such as Itzhak Perlman, Emanuel Ax, Yefim Bronfman, Joshua Bell, and many others.
 In the Pops field he has performed with Doc Severinsen, Willie Nelson, Johnny Cash, and Marvin Hamlisch.
 He has had the good fortune to study with many distinguished conductors of the past and the present, including Leonard Bernstein, Herbert von Karajan, Herbert Blomstedt, Hans Swarovsky, and Michael Tilson Thomas.

-He is on faculty of the Connecticut College as Director of the Orchestral Program, and New York Conductors Workshop.
+He is on the faculty of Connecticut College as Director of the Orchestral Program, and New York Conductors Workshop.
 He had been Associate Professor of Conducting with Yale School of Music and Department of Music until 2019.
 He has also taught at Shepherd Music School of Rice University.
-Consistently recognized as an integral and beloved member of every community he joins, Maestro Shimada has received the recognition from the State of Connecticut Legislature, the City of New London, the Portland Fire Department’s Merit Award, the Maine Publicity Bureau Cultural Award, the Italian Heritage Society Cultural Award, and the ASCAP Award for the innovating programs.
+Consistently recognized as an integral and beloved member of every community he joins, Maestro Shimada has received recognition from the State of Connecticut Legislature, the City of New London, the Portland Fire Department’s Merit Award, the Maine Publicity Bureau Cultural Award, the Italian Heritage Society Cultural Award, and the ASCAP Award for innovating programs.
 He has had a number of state and city holidays named in his honor: Toshiyuki Shimada Day in Houston, TX; Toshiyuki Shimada Week in Portland, Maine; and Toshiyuki Shimada Day in the State of Maine.
 In May 2006, he was awarded an Honorary Doctorate Degree in Fine Arts by Maine College of Arts.